 - 3 Tbsp butter, melted

-- 1/8 tsp cinnamon
+- ⅛ tsp cinnamon

 Instructions

 - In a separate small bowl, mash 1 banana with a fork until clumpy, but not pureed.
 Set aside.
+If you prefer your banana and nut muffins without chunks of banana, add mashed bananas to the mixer in the next step instead for all the banana flavor but with a smooth texture.

 - Fold in the mashed banana and dry ingredients with a spatula until JUST combined.

 - Sprinkle the pecans evenly over the muffins.
-Set aside.

-- In either of the bowls you previously used, combine the granulated sugar, brown sugar, cinnamon, and melted butter for the crumb topping.
-Mix together using a fork OR the whisk from the batter.
+- In either of the bowls you previously used, combine the flour, granulated sugar, brown sugar, cinnamon, and melted butter for the crumb topping.
+Mix using a fork OR the whisk from the batter.

 So good!